Total and Free Insulin (Blood)

 What other tests might I have along with this test?

-Your doctor may also order other blood tests, including those that measure:
+Your healthcare provider may also order other blood tests, including those that measure:

 What do my test results mean?